 Building a supportive school network and signposting to further resources, advice and guidance.

-This webinar will provide school leaders, headteachers and all school staff with practical advice and guidance on how they can support the mental health and wellbeing of pupils during the COVID-19 restrictions and Christmas period.
+This webinar will provide school leaders, headteachers, Mental Health Leads and all school staff with practical advice and guidance on how they can support the mental health and wellbeing of pupils during remote education.

 We believe in cost-effective CPD, delivering budget friendly online seminars.